My Detroit-Shoreway Guide

 Sweet Lorain (7105 Lorain Ave. | Website) They dub themselves the Vintage Department Store and are full of all kinds of unique finds.
 Reincarnation Vintage Design ( 7810 Lorain Ave. | Website) Furniture restoration and vintage reseller.
 Some really unique finds here.
 These are two of my favorite shops, you’ll find many more vintage shops on Lorain Ave!

 The best photo ops in Detroit-shoreway

 Just like Ohio City, Detroit-Shoreway has several amazing murals you could photograph if that’s your thing.
-Here’s a link to help you find them here.

 This part isn’t so much a beach as it is a cliff-like hill above the lake.
 You can see Edgewater Beach, amazing Cleveland skyline, and get a shot with one of the Cleveland Script Signs.

 Check out my post on the Cleveland Script Signs and how to find them.